 MRI is helpful in the identification of lesions of soft tissue such as ligament injuries, tendon injuries, cartilage injuries, and other soft tissue lesions. tendons, cartilage, and muscles.

-Diagnostic arthroscopy is a surgical procedure which directly visualizes the lesions like damaged menisci or cartilage.
+A diagnostic arthroscopy is a surgical procedure that directly visualizes the lesions like damaged menisci or cartilage.

 Treatment of Knee Pain